preignition/program-user-guide/how-to-guides/survey-app/surveys/README.md

 ## Introduction

 {% hint style="info" %}
-Forms decide **what** information you want to collect from respondents Surveys decide **how** you collect that information
+Forms decide **what** information you want to collect from respondents.

+Surveys decide **how** you collect that information
 {% endhint %}